 This year vs the last five years

-The 2025-2026 heating season tracked above the 5-year average through the December cold snap, eased back in early January, then climbed gradually through March.
-Across the EIA monthly archive, residential propane peaks in late January or February and troughs in late August or early September, with year-to-year amplitude varying by winter severity and regional inventory.
-The 5-year overlay chart on /seasonal-patterns/ shows the shape directly.
+The 2025-2026 heating season tracked below the 5-year average for most of the winter, then crossed above it after the late-January acceleration and held there to the survey close.
+Across the published EIA archive, residential propane usually peaks in January or February, and the October survey open is the cheapest published reading in most years, with year-to-year amplitude varying by winter severity and regional inventory.
+The 5-season overlay chart on /seasonal-patterns/ shows the shape directly.

 Forecast